GluuFederation/agama-openid/README.md

 #### Pre-Requisites

-Client credentials are required if the `DCR` is disabled for the IDP.
+Client credentials of the IDP of your choice will be required to configure this project, if the `DCR` is disabled on the IDP.

 ### Download the Project